YihangChen9/HolderPO/README.md

-# Hölder-MPO
+# HölderPO

-Reference implementation of **Hölder-MPO** — an RL fine-tuning objective for math-reasoning LLMs that replaces the GRPO importance ratio with a **Hölder $p$-mean ratio** over the response.
+Reference implementation of **HölderPO** — an RL fine-tuning objective for math-reasoning LLMs that replaces the GRPO importance ratio with a **Hölder $p$-mean ratio** over the response.
 Built on [`oat`](https://github.com/sail-sg/oat) and the vendored